 Threats to wildlife and natural areas

-Feral animals impact native bird and animal populations in highly urbanised environments.
+Feral animals impact native bird, reptile and mammal populations in highly urbanised environments.

 Stray domestic cats and the European red fox are known to prey on the small native lizards and birds found in urban areas of Sydney.

 Introduced foxes are a declared pest in NSW, and are Australia’s number one predator threatening the survival of native wildlife and many currently threatened species.

 In urban areas they are also increasingly causing problems.
 These include:

 - disturbing or killing small domestic pets (such as rabbits, guinea pigs, poultry and aviary birds)

 - scavenging through rubbish bins and at waste facilities

 - acting as a potential reservoir for disease/parasites including hydatids